bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 and get {$tags/demo/_index.md} with a short frontmatter section.

 Now we can add a special featured image (&rightarrow; [see resources](doc/intro/workflow/resources)) and a taxonomy description for the title.
 We can reuse this featured image on all pages with this taxonomy if we are too lazy to give them their own featured image.
 Special Markdown content for taxonomies is unnecessary and probably confusing.
-We don’t expect further explanations on a taxonomy page.
+Most of the time, there is no further content on a taxonomy page.

 #### Author pages